What is thread count and why is it important?

+If you’re wondering; what is thread count?
+You’re not alone.
+It is a common term used to describe fabric quality.
 The thread count of a fabric is the number of threads woven together in a square inch.
 This might seem like just a marketing ploy but it is actually a scientific term and is regulated by strict laws.
 To obtain a thread count of say 200, there must be 100 lengthwise threads, referred to as warp threads, and 100 width wise threads, known as weft threads, this gives the count of 200.
 This is considered a good thread count and is very affordable.

 Thread count, quality and cost

 The more threads per square inch the softer the fabric will feel, as demonstrated by the feel of linen which has a count of 150, 75 warp threads and 75 weft threads, and has a slightly rough finish.
 If the count goes up to say 400 the fabric will be much softer and anything over this would probably be extremely expensive.
 However, the quality of the threads used must be taken into account also as a fabric with a thread count of say 400 using inferior threads will not produce a soft fabric as one of 200 where a better quality of thread is used.